pimotte/nomic/README.md

-If a PR that outlines a rule-change includes a word or sentence in either Japanese or Turkish and a translation in English, it will be rewarded with 0.1 point upon merging of this PR, if the PR accurately reflects this.
+If a PR that outlines a rule-change includes a word or sentence in either Japanese or Turkish and a translation in English, it will be rewarded with 0.1 point upon merging of this PR into master of pimotte/nomic, if the PR accurately reflects this.
 Uniqueness of this word or sentence is encouraged, as is correctness of the translation.

 # Criminal Law